claudiuchis/home-bid/README.md

 See Docs/README.md for more information about this project.

-See Src/e2e/Features for feature files writen in Gerkin, some of which are alredy automated using bindings defined in Src/e2e/StepsDefinitions.
+See Src/e2e/Features for feature files writen in Gerkin, some of which are already automated using bindings defined in Src/e2e/StepsDefinitions.